 Not every suburb fits every buyer.
 Here's the honest breakdown.

 The bottom line: Mansfield offers some of the best schools in DFW at prices below Southlake or Keller.
 You pay for that with property taxes and a suburban lifestyle.
-It's not for everyone, but the families who move here tend to stay.
+It's not for everyone, but buyers who move here tend to stay.

 Real drive times, not the ones from a map app at 2am.